"Kilpara is a beautiful story. . ."

 After much quarreling, Ellis gives in to his mother's request and arrives in Ireland to find Kilpara ruled by overlords, a fact that hasn't changed since his parents left a generation ago.
 Lord Purcenell, an obstinate Englishman, denies Ellis' mother her wish and thrusts Ellis into the maelstrom between the strife-ridden Irish who want to see an O'Donovan reinstated at Kilpara, the English lord whose word is law, and Ellis' growing attraction for his nemesis' daughter.

 Patricia Hopper, a native of Dublin, Ireland, lives in West Virginia.
 Her debut novel, Kilpara, published by Bygone Era Books is the first in a three-part historical fiction family saga series.
 Her second novel Corrib Red published by Cactus Rain Publishing was released in March 2017.
+Her latest novel Hearts Apart will be published in July.
 She has published articles and short stories, both fiction and non-fiction in anthologies, reviews, and women's publications.